Cleaning & Grooming

 For example, the Furminator is my all-time favorite dog brush.
 It works especially well with dogs that have an undercoat.
 Brushing with the Furminator is pretty much effortless, and my dog always begs me to continue brushing him longer — he likes it that much!

-But brushing too frequently (or too hard) can make dry skin problems worse.
+BUT… brushing too frequently (or too hard) can make dry skin problems worse.
 A dog needs just enough brushing to remove the loose, dry hair.
 Too much brushing exposes the skin to air all the time, which leads to even more dry skin and prevents the dog’s own body oils from keeping his coat healthy.

-Just the same… bathing your dog too often can lead to dry skin as well.
+Also, bathing your dog too often can lead to dry skin as well.
 Too many baths will remove the natural protective oils from your dog’s skin — making it flaky, irritated, and itchy.
 Bathing your dog every 3 months is what most veterinarians recommend.

-For The Lingering Dog Odors…
+Remedies For Lingering Dog Odors

 A cheap home remedy for dog odor would be to pat your dog’s fur with baking soda.
 Baking soda absorbs odors quite well and doesn’t have any harmful ingredients in it.